anjoola/cs244-rcp/README.md

 ### System Requirements

-We have provided a [VM](http://cs.stanford.edu/~agong/cs244-vm.tar.gz) which you can run locally, or an Amazon EC2 AMI called "CS244-2015-RCP" that you can run.
+We have provided a [VM](http://cs.stanford.edu/~agong/cs244-vm.tar.gz) which you can run locally, or an Amazon EC2 AMI called "CS244-2015-RCP" in the US West Oregon cluster that you can run.
 Both of these contain all the code and setup needed for the experiment.

 However, if you would like to reproduce *everything* on your own, you can follow the "Installation and Reproduction Instructions" below.